sketchplugins/plugin-directory/README.md

 - [Quick Export](http://richard.gazdik.name) by Richard Gazdik: Exports selected layers as pngs, to file or clipboard.
 - [Quick Presentation](https://github.com/timothywhalin/Sketch-Quick-Presentation) by Tim Whalin: Create an artboard around selected artboards with a title and an optional description layer above each.
 - [QuickColor](https://github.com/colesperks/QuickColor) by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨
+- [Radial Lines](https://github.com/herrhelms/radial-lines-sketch) by herrhelms: Generate and distribute lines originating from a certain coordinate of an artboard
 - [Random Ipsum](https://github.com/fliptopbox/random-ipsom) by Bruce Thomas: Generates latin paragraph text, with random or specific word counts.
 The plugin can also insert text to existing text blocks.
 - [Random size](https://github.com/longzheng/sketch-randomSize) by Long Zheng: Randomly resize selected elements
 - [Randomcolorv1.1](https://github.com/avadhbsd/RandomColors) by avadhbsd: